Jewish Agency for Israel: Funding and budget

 The Jewish Agency is funded by the Jewish Federations of North America, Keren Hayesod, major Jewish communities and federations, and foundations and donors from Israel and around the world.

 Due to the volatile U.S. dollar, the global economic crisis and the Madoff scandal, the Jewish Agency for Israel was forced to make significant cuts to its budget.
 The board of governors voted to cut $45 million in November 2008 and an additional $26 million at the February 2009 meeting.

 The organization's total operating budget in 2013 was US$355,833,000, and its projected operating budget for 2014 was US$369,206,000.
 Its operating budget for 2019 is US$379,807,000.

 Jewish Agency International Development, the organization's main fundraising arm in North America, is a registered 501(c)(3) organization.

-Current programs

-As of 2019, the Jewish Agency sponsors dozens of programs that connect Jews to Israel and to each other.
-The agency organizes the programs into four different categories: